JOIN US

 Farland Chang

-Producer • Journalist • Bridge-Builder
+Educator • Journalist • Bridge-Builder

-During his years as an anchor and correspondent in Hong Kong, a trusted colleague from CNN, Suberna Shringla, introduced Farland to master photographer Michael Yamashita.
-Two storytellers, two Asian Americans, two believers in the power of travel and cultural exchange — the collaboration that followed became the foundation for East Meets West.
+During his years as an anchor and correspondent in Hong Kong, a trusted CNN colleague, Suberna Shringla, introduced Farland to master photographer Michael Yamashita.
+Two storytellers.
+Two Asian Americans.
+Two believers in the power of travel and cultural exchange.